krolow/queue-run/docs/WebSocket.md

 WebSocket make that possible by allowing you to send a message to the client at any time, during an HTTP/WebSocket request, or from a queued or scheduled job.

 You can send messages to specific users, for example, all members of a chat room, or all users actively editing a document.
+Read [more about authentication](Authentication.md).

 ## Request Handlers